 Gambling Control Board Members

-The members of the Gambling Control Board are:
+Members of the Gambling Control Board:

 Chair Timothy Doyle: Mr. Doyle is a resident of Turner and retired in 2008 from the Maine State Police after having attained the rank of Major, responsible for State Police Operations.
 Assignments while in the State Police included staffing the original Gambling Control Board in 2004 and with assisting in the development of the original rules, regulations, and processes for slot machine gambling.
 Mr. Doyle has been active in the Town of Greene, having served on various boards and committees, including five terms on the Board of Selectmen.
 Mr. Doyle is currently employed as the Vice President of the Maine Motor Transport Association (MMTA) in Augusta and is Chair of the Gambling Control Board.
 A pioneer for casino gaming in Maine, Tim staffed the initial 2004 Gambling Control Unit and was instrumental in the development of the original rules and regulations.